* This is the Consumer Version. *

 If no cause has been quickly identified, computed tomography (CT) or magnetic resonance imaging (MRI) of the head is done to check for a mass or for other structural brain damage.

-If the cause is unclear after imaging tests or if meningitis or bleeding between the layers of tissue covering the brain (subarachnoid hemorrhage) is possible, a spinal tap (lumbar puncture) is done to withdraw a sample of cerebrospinal fluid (see Figure: ).
+If the cause is unclear after imaging tests or if meningitis or bleeding between the layers of tissue covering the brain (subarachnoid hemorrhage) is possible, a spinal tap (lumbar puncture) is done to withdraw a sample of cerebrospinal fluid (see Figure: How a Spinal Tap Is Done).
 The fluid is examined and analyzed to check for various causes.
 CT or MRI of the head is typically done before the spinal tap to determine whether pressure inside the skull is increased—for example, by a tumor or bleeding within the brain (intracerebral hemorrhage).
 If pressure is increased, a spinal tap could make the brain shift downward by rapidly reducing the pressure below the brain and thus, at least theoretically, cause or worsen brain herniation.

 If the cause is still unclear, electroencephalography (EEG) may be done to check the brain’s electrical activity (see Tests for Brain, Spinal Cord, and Nerve Disorders : Electroencephalography).
 Occasionally, EEG indicates that the person is having a seizure even though the limbs are not jerking (a disorder called nonconvulsive status epilepticus).